shibiaowan/SHARP/README.md

 # Bug Report:

-If you find any bugs or problems, or you have any comments on SHARP, please don't hesitate to contact Shibiao Wan at shibiao@upenn.edu.
+If you find any bugs or problems, or you have any comments on SHARP, please don't hesitate to contact the software package maintaner Shibiao Wan at shibiao@upenn.edu.

 # Copyright